Why Small Classes?

 Linden teacher Savannah Barker agrees.
 “It’s thanks to Linden’s girl-centred program that our classes are kept intentionally small.
 Having a class of 10–12 students allows me time and space to differentiate our program to each learner’s needs while identifying gaps and areas of growth.
 In larger classes things often get missed; in smaller settings, we can catch any academic or social issues fairly quickly.”

 Linden often attracts public school students who find themselves unsupported, or bored and unchallenged when their teachers simply don’t have enough time to devote to their needs.
-“Let’s not forget that removing boys from the equation is key to student success in an all-girls environment,” says Janice, “as boys can demand all of the teacher’s attention, leaving girls to grapple with their lessons on their own, or fall through the cracks.”
+“Let’s not forget that removing boys from the equation is key to student success in an all-girls environment,” says Tara, “as boys can demand all of the teacher’s attention, leaving girls to grapple with their lessons on their own.”

 “Such a sink or swim scenario simply doesn’t happen at Linden,” says Savannah.
 “Given Linden’s small classes, we are able to achieve great results within a very short time.
 Small class settings allow girls to overcome their shyness, and speak more often and whenever they wish to, rather than waiting for their turn to speak in a room of 20 or 30 students.
 Teachers can also take the time to explain lessons, hear student perspectives, questions, and misconceptions, and shape their learning in a way that sparks student interest and invites further exploration,” she adds.